FSTUM/settool-v2/README.md

 See dependencies

-To update this file execute:
+To update this file, execute:

     pip3 freeze > dependencies

 # Run for development

-By default Django uses a SQLite database that can be generated using the following command inside the project directory:
+By default, Django uses a SQLite database that can be generated using the following command inside the project directory:

     python3 manage.py migrate